Preston-Landers/ZFS-Vault/README.md

 it is possible to store additional files there, it's recommended not to, and to allow the default behavior (TODO) of closing the vault when the unlock script is finished.
 The vault will take up minimal space on the disk.

+- This solution is designed to be non-invasive and easily reversible.
+- The path watcher approach makes it relatively generic and expandable.
+- Containers maintain their normal dependencies and configurations.
+- Works with any number of encrypted ZFS pools and containers.

 ### Security considerations